argoproj/data-pipeline/README.md

 4. You have [kubectl v1.8.x](https://kubernetes.io/docs/tasks/tools/install-kubectl/) and [argo cli](https://github.com/argoproj/argo/blob/master/demo.md) installed on your computer
 5. You have [configured your kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) to point to your Kubernetes cluster

-We use the example from Google using BigQuery related operators and Google Cloud connections to do [hacker new and github trend](https://cloud.google.com/blog/big-data/2017/07/how-to-aggregate-data-for-bigquery-using-apache-airflow)
+We use the example from Google using BigQuery related operators and Google Cloud connections to do [hacker news and github trend](https://cloud.google.com/blog/big-data/2017/07/how-to-aggregate-data-for-bigquery-using-apache-airflow)

 This example uses workflows for two things:

 1. To create BigQuery dataset and Tables.
 Then do Backfill for older dates for github daily table.
-You can see this in the [Yaml](airflow-operator-examples/bigquery-example/workflows/bigquery_step_init_workflow.yaml)
+You can see this in the [init Yaml](airflow-operator-examples/bigquery-example/workflows/bigquery_step_init_workflow.yaml)
 2. To run the main workflow which is taken from the Google Example which you can see in the [workflow Yaml](airflow-operator-examples/bigquery-example/workflows/bigquery_step_workflow.yaml)

 ### How to Run the Example: